Perlten/Wtile/README.md

 Look into window creation hook.
 Currently it will create a window on slack notifications [] Cant focus windows in build project []
-If a keybind/rebind is not present in config use the one from default configs [x] Should be able to move windows around and maximize/minimize them [] Allow to change to font size [x]
+If a keybind/rebind is not present in config use the one from default configs [x] Should be able maximize/minimize windows [x]
+Should be able Move windows between screens []
+Allow to change to font size [x]
 Create home/end rebinds [x]
 Quit Function []